LinqLover/google-photos-rummy/README.md

 If you have ever played [Rummikub](https://en.wikipedia.org/wiki/Rummikub) before, the following will sound familiar to you:
 Every player picks up a few photo cards (recommendation: 5 cards) initially.
 The players try in turn to lay out a group of at least three cards that must have a connecting element (e.g., a certain place, activity, or event).
-Whenever a card is laid out, the players try to remember where the photo was taken and what they did enjoy most at this day.
+Whenever a card is laid out, the players try to remember where the photo was taken and what they did enjoy most on this day.
 Be prepared for discussing valid connecting elements during the game, and beware of not allowing for too generic categories!

 If the player in turn cannot lay out a group, this player picks up another card instead.